 - Refrigerate overnight, for about 12 hours.

-- After refrigeration, add the remaining 2 cups flour, sugar, and kosher salt.
+- After refrigeration, add the remaining 2 cups of flour, sugar, and kosher salt.

 - Note: sourdough bread (especially sourdough without added yeast) can be finicky and may not go exactly to the written plan.
 Please allow yourself to go with the flow, and not treat this as an exact to-the-minute process.

-- When the dough is ready, gently divide the dough in half.
+- When the dough is ready, transfer the dough to a lightly floured or lightly greased work surface and gently divide the dough in half.

 - Gently shape the dough into two oval loaves, and place them on a lightly greased or parchment-lined baking sheet.
-Cover and let rise until very puffy, about 2 to 4 hours.
+Cover with lightly greased plastic wrap and let rise until very puffy, about 2 to 4 hours.
 This step could take longer but give them sufficient time to become noticeably puffy.
 Don't worry if the loaves spread more than they rise, they'll pick up once they hit the oven's heat.

 - Towards the end of the rising time, preheat the oven to 425°F.